-The Idaho Department of Lands sold a timber sale on Friday, April 19, at Kamiah.
-Four Corners, located 10 miles northeast of Kooskia, was sold to Idaho Forest Group LLC.
+The Idaho Department of Lands sold a sale on Oct.
+30 at Kamiah.
+Lower Lolo Fire was sold to Blue North Forest Products, LLC.

 The Idaho Division of Veteran Services will have a veteran’s advocate in Grangeville on Tuesday, Nov.
 10, at the Department of Labor at 305 N. State St., Grangeville.

 The Grangeville truck route will be closed on Oct.
 26-29, 7 a.m. to 4 p.m. each day, due to a sewer line replacement project, conducted by the City of Grangeville.

 Isaac Moffat of Lewiston will be the guest speaker at the Tuesday, Oct.
 20, meeting of the Idaho County Republican Central Committee at the Super 8 Motel in Grangeville.

 Avista is planning a power outage for the entire Kamiah area on Thursday, Oct.
 22, midnight to 4 a.m., to conduct maintenance at the substation.

 Idaho County is one of eight counties in the state authorized by the Idaho Farm Service Agency (FSA) State Committee for emergency haying and grazing use through the Conservation Reserve Program (CRP) acres due to drought.

 In response to dry summer conditions and high fire danger in the region, Avista is now undertaking temporary changes to power line operations in its Washington and Idaho service area.

 Pennie Sue Moffett, 41, of Kamiah, was sentenced July 20 to 10 months in prison to be followed by three years supervised release for resisting and impeding an officer of the United States.
 Moffett pleaded guilty on April 28...